feranick/SpectralMachine/README.md

  - Support Vector Machine - SVM
  - TensorFlow (basic implementation)

-Additional multivariate analysis:
+**Additional multivariate analysis:**
 - K-Means
 - Principal component analysis

 Installation
 =============

 This software requires Python (3.3 or higher).
 It has been tested with Python 3.5 or hiher which is the recommended platform.
 It is not compatible with python 2.x.

-This package requires:
+Additional required packages:

     numpy
     scikit-learn (>=0.18)